Effeboii/Sticky-Snippets/README.md

 # Sticky Snippets

-A CRUD-application that handles code snippets.
+A CRUD-application that handles code snippets.<br/>
+This application was developed as part of the course 1dv023 at Linnaeus University.

 ## ⚡️ Quick start